 Merryweather is a heavy cropping tree that yields the largest blue, plum-sized damsons.

 All damsons like a sunny spot.
-They should be planted in well drained soil that contains plenty of organic matter and they respond really well if you use Rootgrow when planting them.
+They should be planted in well drained soil that contains plenty of organic matter, and they respond really well if you use Rootgrow when planting them.
 They will need simple pruning over the year, just make sure never to do this when the tree is dormant.
-Any fruit with the word Prunus in its latin name shoud be pruned in late spring or in the summer.
+Any fruit with the word Prunus in its Latin name should be pruned in late spring or in the summer.

 We think this is the easiest damson to use if you are making jam because the fruit are larger than most and come away from the flesh reasonable easily.